ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/action-details.md

 ### reply

-The reply action is used internally into Engage Digital by displaying the reply button or not, if the call to `implementation.info` returns a `reply` action for a collection, then we can only reply to contents of that collection that also have `reply` in their own actions. **You will never receive a request with that action.**
+The reply action is used internally into RingCX Digital by displaying the reply button or not, if the call to `implementation.info` returns a `reply` action for a collection, then we can only reply to contents of that collection that also have `reply` in their own actions. **You will never receive a request with that action.**

 !!! alert "Please Note"
     You don't need to implement `reply` action to reply to a content.
 You can create any message with the `message.create` action. `Reply` action is used to respond to a **specific message.**